Atharva-Srivastava/timestamp-microservice/README.md

 # Timestamp Microservice

-Steps to run this repository:-
+To run this repository:-
 - Clone this repository from Github
 - In your Code Editor or IDE run "npm install"
+- Run "node server.js to start the dvelopement server

 Features of this API:-